ErikNoren05/2-Sten-sax-pase-ECS/readME.md

 ## Installation

-To play the game locally, follow these steps:
+To play the game locally, follow these steps: skriv en installationsguide

-## Contributing
+## Usage
-Contributions to this project are welcome.
-If you'd like to contribute, follow these steps:
-1. Fork the project.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.
+Skriv hur man använder programmet

-1. ## Features
+## Features
 - Player vs. AI gameplay.
 - Simple and intuitive user interface.
 - Determination of game winner based on choices made by the player and AI opponent.

 ## License
 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENSE](LICENSE) for more information.

 ## Acknowledgments
 - Inspired by the classic game of rock, paper, scissors.